Lithill/New-Egg-Champion-Website/readme.md

 29) The images from the Zazzle embed code were blurry.
 I tried to get better images from the Zazzle website, but could not.
 Instead, I used [Spreadshirt] (https://www.spreadshirt.co.uk/create-your-own) to create mockup images of merchandise to replace the zazzle images on the Shop page.

 30) There was too much space between title images and text in longer mobile views, which was difficult to lessen when the image was a background.
-So I switched the background-image to an img when the screen hit a lower width.
-I later decided this made the code unnecessarily complex, and made all title images imgs instead of background-images.
-I noticed this new method made the title image and text spill under navigation bars on an iPhone SE.
+So I starte on the history page, and switched the background-image to an img when the screen hit a lower width.
+I later decided this made the code unnecessarily complex, and made the title image imgs instead of background-images.
+Will refine this before changing all pages to this solution.

+31) When testing on my iPhone SE, I noticed this new method made the title image and text spill under navigation bars.
+So I changed title image and text sizes to fit.

+33) When testing all mobile sizes in chrome developer tools, I noticed that the title image becomes distorted in 912px x 1368px - Surface Pro 7.
+So I changed the mobile media query to start at 912px instead.